moor9140/EEG-capstone2020/README.md

 To develop code to interface our headset prototype to a computer.
 Includes developing a GUI and potentially a game.
 This repository will hold all the code used for our project.

+## Instructions

+Download both files, open the arduinoEEG in Arduino IDE.
+Upload the sketch to your assembled arduino.
+Next, download python and install the required libraries:

+'''python pip install pyqt5 pyqtgraph serial numpy'''

+then run the code:

+'''python GUIandPlot.py'''